-Tom Bondy is Counsel in the Washington, D.C. office and a member of Orrick’s Supreme Court & Appellate practice.
-Tom has had a distinguished career in government service at the Federal Bureau of Investigation and the Department of Justice.
+Tom Bondy is a Senior Counsel in Orrick’s Supreme Court & Appellate practice.
+He has had a distinguished career in government service at the Federal Bureau of Investigation and the Department of Justice.

 As FBI Deputy General Counsel, Tom oversaw the Bureau’s nationwide civil litigation docket, including employment disputes, Freedom of Information Act cases, Constitutional tort suits, and an array of matters implicating law enforcement and national security equities.
 He supervised more than one hundred Office of General Counsel personnel, and advised the FBI’s Director, Deputy Director and other executive management officials regarding especially sensitive litigation issues.